 This roundabout has an average of approximately 39,000 vehicles using it per day and as a Vision Zero organisation we need to make some changes now to improve safety for all road users.

-We anticipate the roundabout changes will be constructed in the first half of 2021, dates are subject to funding.
-We will be in touch with local residents and business prior to construction taking place.
+We anticipate the roundabout changes will be constructed in a 3 week period between 21 November and late December; we will be in touch with local residents and business prior to construction taking place.

 The works will be taking place between 9 pm and 5 am.
 During this time diversions for some routes through the roundabout will be in place.
 Some traffic management will remain in place during the daytime for safety purposes.

 While every attempt will be made to reduce the impact on traffic flow please be aware that delays are likely.